asteroid-lang/asteroid/Using Asteroid.md

 substrings of any length possible at that position.
 Now, extract the substring and do the check similar to the solution of Task 16, Palindrome test.
-Here, we have to be careful to check the palindrome without taking into account the non-letter characters but saving the result as part of the original string.
+Here, we have to be careful to check the palindrome without taking into account the non-letter characters, but saving the result as part of the original string.